-Un-immerse yourself: Every now and then, step out of the immersive world of your occupations, and reflect on the state of affairs.
+Un-immerse yourself: Every now and then, step out of the immersive world of your occupations and worries, and reflect on the state of affairs.
 Being mindful, introspective, and reflective in this manner encourages regular reassessments of values and objectives, and gives good peace of mind.

 Track your progress: Track your progress explicitly through writing, or relevant applications.
-The simple act of consciously reviewing your progress will encourage you to be more aware of your work habits, and push you to work more if you're not progressing as quickly as you'd like.
+The simple act of consciously reviewing your progress will encourage you to be more aware of your habits, and push you to work more if you are not progressing as quickly as you would like.